raashu8/colan-todo/README.md

 # 📋 Awesome Todo App

-Todo App Logo

-📅 Introduction
+## 📅 Introduction

 Welcome to the Awesome Todo App!
 This is a simple and powerful todo application that helps you stay organized and manage your tasks effectively.
 With an intuitive user interface and delightful features, the Awesome Todo App makes your life easier and more productive.

-🌟 Key Features
+## 🌟 Key Features

-✅ Create and manage your tasks with ease.
+- ✅ Create and manage your tasks with ease.
-✅ Organize tasks into categories or tags for better grouping.
+- ✅ Organize tasks into categories or tags for better grouping.
-✅ Set due dates and priorities for each task.
+- ✅ Set due dates and priorities for each task.
-✅ Mark tasks as complete or remove them when done.
+- ✅ Mark tasks as complete or remove them when done.
-✅ Review completed tasks and celebrate your accomplishments. 🎉 ✅ Dark mode support for a pleasant user experience at night. 🌙
+- ✅ Review completed tasks and celebrate your accomplishments. 🎉
+- ✅ Dark mode support for a pleasant user experience at night. 🌙

 # 🚀 Getting Started